How easy is it to fool you?

 In a provocative new exhibition, artist Phillip Toledano employs AI-generated images of World War II to probe our fragile grasp of truth.

-The walls of the Deauville Photography Festival in Normandy are lined with what appear to be newly unearthed, haunting photographs by Robert Capa, the celebrated war correspondent whose lens defined much of the visual record of the Second World War.
+The walls of the Deauville Photography Festival in Normandy are lined with what appear to be newly unearthed, haunting photographs by Robert Capa, the celebrated war correspondent whose lens defined much of World War II photography.

 Visitors pause before scenes they believe to be recovered images from the D-Day landings — a moment in which Capa was famously the only photojournalist on the beach.
 The tragedy of that day’s record is well known: most of Capa’s original negatives were destroyed in a London darkroom accident.
 Now, it seems, those lost images have been miraculously restored.

 But as the exhibition unfolds, a jolt awaits.
 Not one of the images is real.
 Toledano, a New York-based British artist, has not recovered history — he has invented it.
-Using artificial intelligence, he has rendered hyper-realistic visions of the past that never existed.
+Using artificial intelligence in photography, he has rendered hyper-realistic visions of the past that never existed.
 His intent is disarmingly simple: to make viewers just a little uneasy.

 The difference today is speed and accessibility.
 Where manipulation once required skill, time and specialized equipment, modern AI can fabricate convincing images in seconds.
 The cost of entry has collapsed to near zero.
 And in an age where social media accelerates the spread of images globally, fakes can circulate long before they are identified—if they ever are.

 “Photography used to be the central arbiter of image as truth,” Toledano said.
 “Now, there’s a technology that destroys that entirely.”
-Paintings were always understood as interpretive, but a photograph once implied direct witness.
-No longer.
+In this new landscape, photography and truth are no longer inseparable.

 The distinction between the real and the fabricated is already eroding.
 A University of Warwick study found that people could correctly identify AI-generated images only 65 percent of the time.
 More unsettling, participants often judged AI-generated faces to be more attractive and more trustworthy than real ones.
 Other research has shown that fabricated images can implant false memories of events that never happened.